An abused girl makes a life-altering decision.

 She stared at the bell a long while before deciding it’d be best to go through the back.
 Her feet were muddy, after all, and Daddy wouldn’t approve.

 The screen door’s springs groaned in protest as Grace stepped into the kitchen and set her basket beside the sink.
 She paused, listening for the bell, but even the weak thump, thump, thump, which had haunted her the last few days was gone leaving only the silence of the house to settle in around her.
-For five days, the bell had remained silent; for five days, she’d spent her time laboring in the warm June sun, coming in only at night and rushing upstairs to bed; after five days, was she finally free?
+For five days, the bell had remained silent; for five days, she’d spent her time laboring in the sweltering June sun, coming in only at night and rushing upstairs to bed.
+After five days, was she finally free?

 Turning on the faucet, Grace dumped the berries into a colander and let the water cascade over them.
 She wondered what Dylan was up to.
 Whether he thought of her as much as she thought of him.